 Birthday celebrations will not be observed during school hours.
-However, birthdays will be acknowledged and parents may send in a snack to be shared with the class.
+However, birthdays will be acknowledged and parents may send in a healthy snack to be shared with the class.
+In addition, children will have their birthdays announced over morning announcements, and they will receive a special pencil from the office.
+Summer birthdays will be announced during the first several weeks of school.

 Contact your child's teacher ahead of time to let them know what snack you will be sending.
 Please be aware of possible food allergies in the class.
-Invitations to birthday parties may be distributed at school only if all students in the class receive an invitation.
+Invitations to birthday parties may be distributed at school if all children in the class are invited to the party.